dynamic-cast/resources/c++14-features.md

  * Potentially helpful when writing move assignment or constructors. example at the bottom of page: https://docs.w3cub.com/cpp/utility/exchange/
 - [ ] “Fixing constexpr member functions without const”

+If C++14 `constexpr` member functions are not declared `const`, they are `mutable` and may modify the objects of which they are members, as long as that object's lifetime started during the execution of the `constexpr` method.
+In C++11 all `constexpr` member functions were `const` by default, whether or not they were declared as `const` functions in the function signature.

 - [ ] Dual-Range std::equal, std::is_permutation, std::mismatch http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3671.html